Tacitus

 Life

 Publius Cornelius Tacitus was born in the middle of the 50s CE to an equestrian family.
-His exact location of birth is unknown, though it is likely he was from Gallia Narbonensis.
-Even his praenomen is conjecture, with Publius being favored as it is given in the manuscripts, but as Gaius in certain letters by Sidonius Apollinaris, and even Sextus as championed by Mattingly, whose reconstruction of Mylasa inscription, which contains his nomen and cognomen, is dubious.
+His exact location of birth is unknown, though some scholars suggest his place of origins was Gallia Narbonensis.
+Even his praenomen is conjecture, with Publius being favored as it is given in the manuscripts, but as Gaius in certain letters by Sidonius Apollinaris, and even Sextus, although this last one is rejected by most scholars.

-He was likely related to a Cornelius Tacitus who was procurator of Belgica and Germania.
+He may have belonged to the same family as the Cornelius Tacitus who served as procurator of Belgica and Germania.

-Tacitus studied rhetoric in Rome under the Quintilian, and his skill in speaking set him up for fame.
+Tacitus studied rhetoric in Rome under Quintilian, and his skill as an orator quickly made his reputation.
 He married Julia Agricola, daughter of the famed general Gnaeus Julius Agricola, which placed him in considerable social standing.
-He rose up the cursus honorum, having been made a quaestor under Titus, praetor in 88, and the honorary position of quindecemviri sacris faciundis, one of fifteen priests who kept the Sibylline Books and the ludi saeculares.
-He served in the military in the early 90s, and miraculously survived Domitian’s purges to be made consul under Nerva in 97, the year after Domitian’s death.
+He ascended the cursus honorum, having been made a quaestor under Titus, praetor in 88, and the honorary position in the college of the quindecemviri sacris faciundis, the fifteen priests who kept the Sibylline Books and oversaw the rites of the ludi saeculares.
+He spent the early 90s away from Rome—perhaps on provincial duties—before returning to Rome in 93.
+He survived Domitian’s purges and was appointed consul by Nerva in 97, a year after Domitian’s death.

 Works